 The built-in simplicity reduces time spent formatting and managing your site, leaving you free to concentrate on expanding your business.

-The massive library of plugins available lets you turn your website into an e-commerce platform, a business directory listing site, an invoicing system, a photo gallery, or anything else you can dream of!
+The massive library of plugins lets you turn your website into an e-commerce platform, a business directory listing site, an invoicing system, a photo gallery, or anything else you can dream of!

 3. Say Goodbye to Hand Coding